 Monthly Payments

-Even though payment terms can vary, typically lenders will require monthly payments for your personal loan.
+Even though payment terms can vary, typically, lenders will require monthly payments for your personal loan.
 These monthly payments will take up space in your budget and could restrict your ability to cover additional expenses.
 Some people can comfortably manage a personal loan’s monthly payments and other costs, but some may struggle with the extra expense.
 You can reduce your monthly payments by requesting less money or extending the loan’s duration.

 High-Interest Rates

 Lenders make money from loans by charging interest rates.
 An excellent credit score could get you access to lower interest rates, but borrowers seeking to build credit with a personal loan may receive higher interest rates.
-A higher interest rate can add additional dollars on top of the loan, depending on how much you borrow.
+A higher interest rate can add additional dollars to the loan, depending on how much you borrow.
 If you are only using a personal loan to help build your credit score, you should ask for a lower loan amount.
 The payments will still get reported to the major credit bureaus, and you won’t owe as much interest.

 Fees and Penalties